Standinwol/gensyn-ai/README.md

     - RTX 4090
     - A100
     - H100
--  Note: You can run the node without a GPU using CPU-only mode (details in the docker-compose.yaml section).
+-  **Note**: You can run the node without a GPU using CPU-only mode (details in the docker-compose.yaml section).
--
 ---

 ## Install Dependencies